livingdatadesign/ArchitectureDesignResearch/README.md

 # The future of architectural design research: An emerging niche in digital transition.

-Our research includes interactive visualizations revealing insights on all papers visible in the [DRS Biennial Conference Series website](https://dl.designresearchsociety.org/).

-All interactive visualisations, code, and datasets are published in this repository.

-## Interactive Data-visualizations

-All interactive visualisations can be viewed at https://livingdatadesign.github.io/ArchitectureDesignResearch/.

 ### Authors

 Angela Rout, Michael Tjia, Marija Mateljan